andyhasit/snippety/README.md

     print "created ", self.name
 ```

-##Important information:
+## Important information:

-Snippety replaces the contents of the file you're actually working on, so make sure your IDE tells you when the underlying file contents have changed (most do).
+Snippety replaces the contents of the file you're actually working on, so make sure your Editor/IDE tells you when the underlying file contents have changed (most do).

-__THERFORE YOU MUST REMEMBER TO SAVE YOUR FILES BEFORE RUNNING SNIPPETY OVER THEM!__
+__YOU MUST REMEMBER TO SAVE YOUR FILES BEFORE RUNNING SNIPPETY OVER THEM!__

 Alternatively you can tell Snippety to output to a different location, leaving your source files untouched.

-##How to use it
+## Usage

 Here's a simple example you can run with minimal setup: